pfsense/docs/source/vpn/openvpn/openvpn-remote-access-server.rst

 -  **Local Network** -- The network here on the server that the clients will need to reach, for example 192.168.1.0/24

-Note: On pfSense 2.3 the Topology choice is also present in the Wizard and it defaults to *Subnet*.
+.. note:: On pfSense software version 2.3, the Topology choice is also present in the Wizard and it defaults to *Subnet*.
 Read the associated text on the page in the unlikely case this option is not desirable for a given deployment.

 Other values can be set as desired and are a matter of preference.
 Settings such as compression, DNS, NetBIOS, and so on.

-Click **Next**
+Click **Next**.

 Firewall Rules
 ~~~~~~~~~~~~~~